It is time to reimagine the weathervane. With the typical

 How to make it

 Start by first showing your child what a real weathervane looks like, and how it works.
-You can find a house in your neighbourhood that has a weathervane, or you can take your child to a store that sells weathervanes.
+You can find a house in your neighbourhood that has a weathervane, or you can take your child to a store that sells weathervanes.1.
+Help your child gather all the material required.

 2. Ask your child to take the lead, and assist him/her only for tasks that he/she is unable to pull off.